Forecasting with Feedback: Analysis of the model

-\item Proposition \ref{proposition: statistical properties} shows that, in general, the statistical properties of optimal forecasts in our model differ from those of optimal forecasts in feedback-free environments.
-In particular, the optimal forecast is biased (despite the forecaster's quadratic loss), and the slope of the MZ regression is different from one, implying that the forecast error $y-f^*$ is correlated with $f^*$.
-We emphasize that these properties hold even when the DM is fully rational (see Corollary \ref{corollary: equil bias MZ} below).

-\item The driving force behind the results in Proposition \ref{proposition: statistical properties} is a combination of two mechanisms: the \emph{feedback effect from forecasts to realizations}, coupled with the forecaster's \emph{uncertainty about policy strength}, i.e., uncertainty about $x$.
-Indeed, both uncertainty about the DM's action \emph{and} feedback from forecasts to policy are needed for the optimal forecast to be biased, as we argue in the next two remarks.
+Proposition \ref{proposition: statistical properties} shows that optimal forecasts in our feedback model are generally biased (despite the forecaster's quadratic loss), and the slope of the MZ regression is different from one, implying that the forecast error $y_{t+1}-f^*_t$ is correlated with $f^*_t$.
+These properties continue to hold even when the DM is fully strategic (see Corollary \ref{corollary: equil bias MZ} below).
+As we pointed out in Section~\ref{subsec: mean-variance tradeoff}, the driving force behind these results is a bias-variance tradeoff induced by the combination of two factors: $(i)$ the \emph{feedback effect from forecast to realisation} and $(ii)$ the forecaster's \emph{uncertainty about the strength of the policy reaction}, i.e., $x_t$.
+Both mechanisms are necessary to induce bias in the optimal forecast.

-\item To assess the role of uncertainty, one can take the limit $\tau^2\to 0$ in equations (\ref{eq: bias}) and (\ref{eq: MZ}).
-It is immediately seen that even in the presence of feedback, when uncertainty about $x$ vanishes, $(i)$ bias vanishes; $(ii)$ the slope of the MZ regression function converges to 1, and $(iii)$ the intercept converges to 0.
-Intuitively, when $\tau^2=0$, the DM's optimal action (\ref{eqn: R's optimal action with exp}) becomes a fixed, known function of $f$.
-Hence, a forward-looking forecaster will perfectly anticipate the feedback effect and compensate for it to minimize the MSE of his forecast.
-Therefore, if there is feedback but no uncertainty about the DM's action, the properties of optimal forecast in our model coincide with those of feedback-free predictions.
+To assess the role of uncertainty, one can take the limit $\tau^2\to 0$ in equations (\ref{eq: bias}) and (\ref{eq: MZ}).
+It is immediately seen that even in the presence of feedback, when uncertainty about $x_t$ vanishes, bias vanishes, the slope of the MZ regression function converges to 1, and the intercept converges to zero.
+This confirms the general insight from Section~\ref{subsec: mean-variance tradeoff} that feedback from a deterministic reaction function does not cause bias because it is possible to anticipate it perfectly and then correct for it.\footnote{Even when uncertainty about policy is absent, the forecast with feedback will be a different function of $\theta_t$ than the forecast with no feedback (i.e., when $a(f)$ is a constant function).}

-\item To see the effect of policy uncertainty without feedback, suppose that the DM does not rely on the forecast to take action.
-In this case, the DM's optimal action is $a^*(f)=x [y^T-E(\theta)]$, that is, she chooses an adjustment with respect to her unconditional expectation of the state.
+To see the effect of policy uncertainty without feedback, suppose that the DM does not rely on the forecast to take action.
+In this case, the DM's optimal action is $a^*_t=x_t [y^T-E(\theta_t)]$; that is, she chooses an adjustment based on her unconditional expectation of the state.
 In turn, the forecaster's problem is